VargowDev/Unity-Code-Samples/README.md

 - These scripts are taken from real projects, including my personal game project, Warlords of Arcania.
 They represent my approach to writing clean, maintainable, and efficient code.

 **Purpose**

 The purpose of this repository is to provide a snapshot of my coding abilities for recruiters, collaborators, or anyone interested in my work as a Unity Developer.
 The examples highlight my skills in:

 - Object-oriented programming (OOP) in C#
 - Unity game development
 - Designing scalable and reusable systems
 - Solving complex gameplay problems

+**Scripts Included:**

+**1. TurnSystem**

+A core script for managing turn-based gameplay, including unit queues, turn progression, and event handling.

+**3. SaveSystem**

+Handles saving and loading game state using JSON serialization, with support for complex data structures like quests, units, and inventory.

+**5. UnitPlacementUI**

+Manages the UI and logic for unit placement before battles, integrating grid validation and dynamic UI updates.